 "First off, the party time is limited, and opening all of the gifts can take up quite a big chunk of it," she notes.
 "Secondly, with young kids, one of two things usually happens.
 One, they get a gift that they are so excited about that they don't want to open the rest of them, which can be disappointing for the other guests.
 Or two, they can have a negative reaction to a gift.
 We've experienced, 'I already have this!' and 'Mom, I don't want this!'
 While we correct the behavior and have them try again with their words, I find it's just easier to open presents privately and send thank you cards."

 Don't get stressed if your 1-year-old doesn’t seem to enjoy the party

 "Sometimes it can be overwhelming for the child to have that much attention and stimulation," Walker says.
 "If you need to, escape into another room for a bit so they have some quiet time.
-Pressuring them to have a good time can backfire, and it has on me!
+Pressuring them to have a good time can backfire.
 Your guests can mingle and eat, and they will understand."

 Don't go overboard on the food